-I have forgotten what true freedom actually feels like, I’ve been in confinement for so long it seems like nothing around me is totally free.
+I have forgotten what true freedom actually feels like.
+I’ve been in confinement for so long it seems like nothing around me is totally free.
 Take for example the common sparrows that I see every day in my surroundings.
 These are caged birds that sing prison songs in plantation fields to condemned men with hopeless dreams.
 They don’t even seem to fly high, building their nests in razor wire confines, raising their baby birds on chow hall scraps of bread, cake and cornbread crumbs.
 Reduced to mere pets and convict wildlife, that depend on scattered givings that they’ve been trained to accept since their eggs hatched.
 I secretly harbor feelings toward these jailbirds for settling for the charity of what is given and not facing the world to fly free and hunt for their own, so I don’t feed them.
 I see them basking on littered scraps, and wonder do they think this is heaven?
 A bird.
 God’s gift supplied from somewhere higher than their scared wings can fly.
 But even those are no longer a gift of freedom – just mere crutches used for the task of journeying from one part of the prison yard to the next in search of their daily freebie.
 They might as well have legs being as I deem their wings useless.
 These birds have become content and lazy and it fills me with dread and sadness.
 Will it be like that for me upon my release?
-Will I be so institutionalized that I depend on welfare, food vouchers and the kindness of others through charity in order to make my way?
-Can I even survive outside of the guard towers, movements along with free bed, meals and medical?
+Will I be so institutionalized that I depend on welfare, food vouchers, and the kindness of others through charity in order to make my way?
+Can I even survive outside of the guard towers without free bed, meals and medical?
 Or am I too, broken like these birds I view?
-Secretly hoping one day people stop feeding them so that they can fend for themselves and make it on their own like nature intended.
-For them wake up and fly away to greener pasture never to return and create a future generation of eggs to hatch which will be born in freedom.
+Will I be able to see the hope in me after a caged bird breaks free?
+I secretly hope one day people stop feeding them so that they can fend for themselves and make it on their own like nature intended.
+For they should wake up and fly away to greener pasture never to return or create a future generation of eggs to hatch which will be born into freedom.
 To fly high and explore the endless sky.
-Maybe than I will be able to see the hope in me after a caged bird breaks free.

-Two inches of cotton wrapped in plastic, formed and fitted to resemble a mattress placed on top of a steel frame is where I lay my head every day.
-With two sheets and two blankets and a pillow that wasn’t issued.
+Two inches of cotton wrapped in plastic, formed and fitted to resemble a mattress placed on top of a steel frame is where I lay my head every day with two sheets and two blankets and a pillow that wasn’t issued.
 Nope, I had to make it.
 That pretty much describes every bed in prison – just to give you a little insight on how we’re living.
 But, what makes each bed different?
-It’s not how the bed looks, it’s what’s under the mat.
-A lot of legal mail and paperwork from the courts, pictures of loved ones showing support, swimsuit magazines and hood books of all titles, state envelopes, newspapers, and some version of the Bible, a fairly new jumpsuit – only to be worn to visits creased and neatly folded to give that “fresh” appearance, request slips to counselors that will never get a reply, broken down razors for a haircut and a line, and that one thing we all hate to see is a calendar, but for some reason we still take a peak – that itself gives us a reason to never come back and put the things we cherish most, under the mat.
+It’s not how the bed looks.
+It is what’s under the mat: a lot of legal mail and paperwork from the courts, pictures of loved ones showing support, swimsuit magazines and hood books of all titles, state envelopes, newspapers, some version of the Bible, a fairly new jumpsuit only to be worn to visits that is creased and neatly folded to give that “fresh” appearance, request slips to counselors that will never get a reply, broken down razors for a haircut and a line.
+And there’s that one thing we all hate to see: a calendar.
+But, for some reason we still take a peek – that itself gives us a reason to never come back and put the things we cherish most, under the mat.

 You’re Daddy’s little princess.